-- 1. All Foundation courses are satisfactory/unsatisfactory (SX/UX) courses.
+- All Foundation courses are satisfactory/unsatisfactory (SX/UX) courses.
 In each of these courses, the final exam comprises 40% of the final grade.
-The remaining 60% of the final grade is determined by other coursework - 2.
-Students automatically pass B080 Reading and Writing Strategies if they achieve a score of 73% or more on the final exam/end of quarter post-test in this class. - 3.
-Students automatically pass B094 Geometry if they achieve a score of 17 or more (out of 35 items) on the final exam/end-of-quarter post-test in this class.
-Students in B094 Geometry who earn a score of 22 or more (out of 35 items) on the post-test have achieved the necessary numeracy skills and will not be required to take B095 Combined Basic and Intermediate Algebra. - 4.
+The remaining 60% of the final grade is determined by other coursework. - Students automatically pass B080 Reading and Writing Strategies if they achieve a score of 73% or more on the final exam/end of quarter post-test in this class - Students automatically pass B099 Foundations of Math if they achieve a score of 17 or more (out of 35 items) on the final exam/end of quarter post-test in this class. - 4.
 Students that do not achieve the scores listed above on their final exams may still pass these courses.
 In such cases, the final exam counts as 40% of their overall grade, with their weekly work comprising the remaining 60%.
 The following grading scale is then used to determine if students have passed the courses: